-Kensington Market is one of Toronto’s most culturally unique and colorful destinations.
+Kensington Market is one of Toronto’s most culturally unique and colorful neighbourhoods.
 With a unique selection of independent shops, bakeries, coffee houses, cafes, and restaurants, Kensington Market offers a truly original experience.

-It’s not what most people think of as a market.
-Actually, it is a small neighborhood, contained within the area bordered by Spadina Avenue, Dundas Street, Bathurst Street, and College Street.
+Kensington Market is contained within the area bordered by Spadina Avenue, Dundas Street, Bathurst Street, and College Street.
 Though the area is open seven days a week, each shop and restaurant keeps its own hours.

 Located in the heart of downtown, Kensington Market is easily accessible via the streetcar, bus and subway networks.
 If you’re already downtown, it’s easy to walk to the area from most places.
-Note, parking around Kensington Market is extremely limited.
+Parking around Kensington Market is extremely limited.

 For up-to-date information and details on Kensington Market, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.